ray-project/ray/doc/source/serve/production-guide/kubernetes.md

 - a Ray Serve [config](serve-in-production-config-file) defining the Serve application to run on the cluster.

 :::{tip}
-You can use the `--kubernetes-format`/`-k` with `serve build` flag to print the Serve config in a format that's compatible with [KubeRay](serve-in-production-kubernetes).
+You can use the `--kubernetes-format`/`-k` flag with `serve build` to print the Serve config in a format that can be copy-pasted directly into your [Kubernetes config](serve-in-production-kubernetes).
 You can paste this config into the `RayService` CR.
 :::

 When the `RayService` is created, the `KubeRay` controller first creates a Ray cluster using the provided configuration.